 - Network Problems: One of the major reasons for this error is a slow network or poor networks.
 So, the very first thing you should check your internet connectivity to fix DNS not responding.

 - Browser Issues: Sometimes this issue occurs simply due to your browser.
 It can happen either because your browser is not working properly or is outdated.

 - Antivirus programs: It is factual that antiviruses not only slow down your internet speed but also creates other problems.
 So., it can also be caused due to antiviruses.

 - Modem and Router problems: A minor error in routers and modems can also lead to this problem.
 So, it is recommended to check them if something like this occurs.

 These are the most common problems which cause DNS server not responding issue.
 And the methods for resolving these issues are mentioned below.

 Mostly this problem occurs due to using a poor or outdated browser.
 So, in this case, the first thing you can try is to update your browser to the latest available version or you can also switch your browser.

-If this doesn’t fix DNS server not responding issue for you then try the following things.
+If this doesn’t fix DNS server not responding issue for you then try the methods mentioned further.

-As mentioned above, this issue sometimes occurs due to the use of antiviruses and firewalls.
+As mentioned earlier, this issue sometimes occurs due to the use of antiviruses and firewalls.
 So, if switching browsers doesn’t work you can try to reach these sites by temporarily disabling your antiviruses and firewall.
 If this works to fix DNS not responding then it is recommended to switch your anti-malware or antivirus software.